Viezas/nest-js-social-media/README.md

 ---

+## Environment variables

+-   `.env` - Environment variables can be set in this file

+**_Note_** : You can quickly set the database information and other variables in this file and have the application fully working.

+Copy the example env file and make the required configuration changes in the .env file (**Set database connection**)

+    cp .env.example .env

+---

 ## Database

 For more convenience, you can find an .sql file which contain our database already filled with data